JimLynx/fundpin/README.md

 ### Known Issues

 - On user logout, cart data does not persist and session is cleared on logging back in.
 On further investigating, allowing the persistent data could cause security vulnerabilities so this has been excluded from this project.
+- The Facebook 'Share' button returns the home url of the site, and not the specific project or blog page as intented.
+However, through the same package [django_social_share](https://pypi.org/project/django-social-share/), the Twitter and Email options return the correct results.
+I have tried many fixes to this, yet have not found a resolve and have decided to leave this as an existing issue to be resolved in further development after submission.

 > [Back to Top](#table-of-contents)